 Stripes & Silverbacks

-All gorilla populations are endangered or critically endangered according to IUCN Red Date list, but mountain gorilla populations in the Virunga Mountains - a chain of volcanoes in East Africa bordering Rwanda, the DR Congo and Uganda – has increased to over 1000 for the first time since the 1980’s when it was less than 250 (https://www.worldwildlife.org/species/mountain-gorilla).
-It’s a great success story for conservation efforts, and with just 3890 tigers left in the world - an increase from 3200 in 2010 - it’s proof that we can make a difference when we put our minds to it (https://www.worldwildlife.org/stories/for-the-first-time-in-100-years-tiger-numbers-are-growing).
+All gorilla populations are endangered or critically endangered according to the IUCN Red Data List.
+Still, mountain gorilla populations in the Virunga Mountain range - a chain of volcanoes in East Africa bordering Rwanda, DR Congo and Uganda – had increased to over 1000 for the first time since the 1980s when it was less than 250 (https://www.tusk.org/news/mountain-gorilla-population-tops-1000/).

-Art is a therapeutic activity allowing you to go into a ‘zone’, so I watched with a warm heart as some of the teachers began colouring in my little sketches too; Mrs Casey, had a great time adding more beautiful stripes to the big tiger I’d done on the white board.
+Art is a therapeutic activity allowing you to go into a 'zone', so I watched with a warm heart as some of the teachers began colouring in my sketches as well.
+Mrs Casey, had a great time adding more beautiful stripes to the big tiger I'd done on the whiteboard too!

-It was so wonderful having everyone contribute and learn about how we can help protect and preserve these endangered species and such a special way to end the year, so thank you very much for having me again nursery.
+It was so wonderful having everyone contribute and learn about how we can help protect and preserve these endangered species, and such a unique way to end the year so thank you very much for having me again Nursery.

-My Spring workshops are just about to begin again but seeing as it’s still technically early January, I’d like to wish you all a very happy and healthy New Year, hopefully one with an even greater green and eco-friendly mind set going forward.
-In the words of Jane Goodall, “You cannot get through a single day without having an impact on the world around you.
-What you do makes a difference, and you have to decide what kind of difference you want to make.”
+In the words of Jane Goodall, 'You cannot get through a single day without having an impact on the world around you.
+What you do makes a difference, and you have to decide what kind of difference you want to make.'